 Yet the health reform law always has been much more than a mandate—or the online marketplaces that have become so familiar to millions of Americans.

-Read the Blue Cross Blue Shield Association's statement and friend-of-the-court brief on the case.
+Read the amicus brief filed by Blue Cross Blue Shield Association on the case.

 Most public discussion about the ACA has focused on individuals who purchase coverage on their own, often by using state or federally-run “exchanges” like Healthcare.gov.
 Many of the law’s most important provisions, like the one that guarantees those with pre-existing conditions can’t be denied coverage or charged more because of their health status, apply to policies purchased by individuals.
 So is the guarantee of a broad range of essential health benefits, including hospital and emergency care, maternity and newborn coverage, prescription drug benefits and mental health coverage.